drakkan/terraform-provider-sftpgo/docs/data-sources/users.md

 - `pre_login_disabled` (Boolean) If set, external pre-login hook will not be executed.
 - `require_password_change` (Boolean) If set, user must change their password from WebClient/REST API at next login.
 - `start_directory` (String) Alternate starting directory.
 If not set, the default is "/".
 This option is supported for SFTP/SCP, FTP and HTTP (WebClient/REST API) protocols.
 Relative paths will use this directory as base.
 - `tls_username` (String) TLS certificate attribute to use as username.
 For FTP clients it must match the name provided using the "USER" command.
+For WebDAV, if no username is provided, the CN will be used as username.
+For WebDAV clients it must match the implicit or provided username.
 - `two_factor_protocols` (List of String) Defines protocols that require two factor authentication
 - `user_type` (String) Hint for authentication plugins.
 - `web_client` (List of String) Web Client/user REST API restrictions.